 Wondering how you can begin your journey to teaching others how to develop their practice?
 Here are six steps to making that happen:

 1. Do your research.

-If you’re interested in meditation, this part should be easy—take some time to learn as much as you can about it.
-Study, take a class, speak to people who teach, and get a regular practice going—dive into the different types and determine which is best suited to you.
-With all of the resources available both on- and offline, or even via apps, there’s no reason not to be well-versed.
+If you're interested in meditation, this part should be easy.
+Take some time to learn as much as you can about it.
+Study the different types, take a class, speak to people who teach, and get a regular practice going.
+With all of the resources available both off- and online (think digital meditation classes and guided meditation phone apps), there's no reason not to be well-versed in the practice.

 The most basic requirement for becoming a teacher is to walk the walk.
-If you’re going to teach others how to meditate, you absolutely need to have a solid practice of your own.
-To start, I highly recommend setting aside a specific time of day, every day, to meditate (a 10-minute morning session works best for me).
-You can also attend retreats, take classes, meditate with friends, and, most importantly, talk to people in the meditation community—really listen to what they have to say about their experiences, why they practice, how they practice, and what they get out of it.
-This will expose you to differing perspectives on meditation and will only help you better understand your students in the future.
+If you're going to teach others how to meditate, you absolutely need to have a solid practice of your own.
+To start, set aside a specific time of day, every day, to meditate (a 10-minute morning session works best for me).
+You can also attend retreats, meditate with friends, and, most importantly, talk to people in the meditation community to deepen your understanding.
+Exposing yourself to differing perspectives and methods will help you navigate your own practice and better understand your future students.

 3. Make sure you're going into it for the right reasons.

 One big question you need to ask yourself is why you want to be a meditation teacher in the first place.
 If your goal is to become a world-famous, super-rich meditation guru, you might be in this for the wrong reasons.
 However, if you fall into one of these three categories, your intentions are probably more in line with what this journey entails:

 - You’re a knowledge-seeker and crave more education in the central types of meditation.
 You want to become a master meditator and dive deeper into your daily practice, but have no aspirations to teach regularly.